Introduction

 Example: Apache Impala™

 If you use the embedded open-source Apache Hive JDBC Driver (for Impala), you don’t need to do this step.
-However, please note that in this case user impersonation on KNIME Server is not possible due to limitations of the driver.
+However, please note that in this case user impersonation on KNIME Hub is not possible due to limitations of the driver.

 1. Download the proprietary Impala JDBC from the Cloudera website.